sutajiokousagi/chibios-orchard/orchard/README.md

     sudo openocd -f sysfsgpio-novena.cfg

+If you're using a Raspberry Pi, use the sysfsgpio-rpi.cfg script.
+The pinout is documented in the board-specific file.

+    sudo openocd -f sysfsgpio-rpi.cfg

+If you're flahsing boards for the first time, add '-c noinit' before the board-specific config file.
+E.g.:

+    sudo openocd -c noinit -f sysfsgpio-rpi.cfg

 You can then connect to OpenOCD either via telnet (to load code or do basic debugging functions), or via gdb (in order to debug applications.)